VictorMinsky/courses/Coursera/Data Science [Johns Hopkins University]/R Programming/Week 1/Week 1 Quiz.md

 - [x] The freedom to prevent users from using the software for undesirable purposes.
 - [x] The freedom to sell the software for any price.
 - [x] The freedom to restrict access to the source code for the software.
-- [ ] Asking a skilled friend.
-- [ ] Looking through R help files.
-- [ ] Emailing the community TAs
+- [ ] The freedom to improve the program, and release your improvements to the public, so that the whole community benefits.
-- [ ] Posting homework assignments to mailing lists
+- [ ] The freedom to redistribute copies so you can help your neighbor.
-- [ ] Emailing your instructors
+- [ ] The freedom to study how the program works, and adapt it to your needs.
-- [ ] Expecting every answer to be in a lecture slide
-- [ ] Posting homework assignments to mailing lists
+- [ ] The freedom to run the program, for any purpose.

 **Explanation:**
 *1. This is not part of the free software definition.
 Freedom 0 requires that the users of free software be free to use the software for any purpose.*
 *2. This is not part of the free software definition.
 The free software definition does not mention anything about selling software (although it does not disallow it).*
 *3. This is not part of the free software definition.
 Freedoms 1 and 3 require access to the source code.*

 Question 4
 ----------